Kjartan Finnbogason

-Kjartan Henry Finnbogason (born 9 July 1986) is an Icelandic international footballer who plays as a striker.
+Kjartan Henry Finnbogason (born 9 July 1986) is an Icelandic international footballer who plays as a striker for FH.
 He has represented Iceland at international level.

 Club career

 Kjartan was born in Reykjavík, Iceland.
 He was signed by Celtic in December 2004.
 Although signing for the club as a member of their youth academy, he was loaned to Queen's Park in the 2005–06 season to gain first team experience, but he suffered a broken foot and soon returned to Celtic Park.
 Despite scoring 28 goals in 20 reserve appearances for the Glasgow club, he failed to make a single first team appearance and left after less than two years.
 It was reported in the Scottish press that Kjartan was unhappy with the way he was treated.
 Sources claimed he was disenchanted with the lack of first team opportunities given to him by manager Gordon Strachan.
 Celtic were initially going to offer him a contract, but due to notable disagreements Kjartan handed in a transfer request.

 He had several trial offers from English clubs and he made public his intention to play in the Premier League.
 Kjartan accepted a trial from Bristol City at the start of the 2007–08 season and went on the clubs Latvian tour against Skonto FC and FK Žalgiris Vilnius, but did not impress sufficiently and was released after the tour.

 He made a good impression at Falkirk after scoring in the 2–1 defeat of Livingston on 5 August 2009 as a trialist attacker in a friendly.
 In August 2009, Kjartan signed a six-month loan deal at Falkirk, with an option of a permanent deal.
 He scored on his debut, against Dundee United on 29 August 2009.

 He signed for Sandefjord Fotball in January 2010.
 Kjartan then signed for KR Reykjavik in 2010 making a two-year contract.
 Playing in shirt number 6 he scored 9 goals in all competitions.
 During the 2011 season, Kjartan played in shirt number 10.
 After 18 league games, KR Reykjavik was at the top of the table and Kjartan had scored 12 goals in the league.
 Kjartan broke a club record for KR Reykjavik scoring his seventh goal against MŠK Žilina in nine UEFA Cup appearances in 2011, making him the highest goal scorer in the clubs UEFA Cup history.